icalledmyselfmoon/stemCNV_check_Read_the_docs/source/config_parameters.rst

 - **bpm_manifest_file**: the beadpool manifest file (.bpm) for the array platform, available from Illumina or the provider running the array
 - **csv_manifest_file** (optional): the manifest file in csv format, available from Illumina or the provider running the array

-The file paths for these files need to be entered in the config under the 'array_definition' section.
-In this section you also need to give your array a name (that needs to match the 'Array_Name' column in the sample table) and define a genome version (hg19 or hg38).
-Please note that the Illumina bpm and csv manifest files are also specific to a certain genome version, usually files for hg19 end in 'A1' and those for hg38 end in 'A2' (the egt cluster file is not specific and can be used for any genome version).
-Other array specific files mentioned in the config can be auto-generated (see next step below).

-**The config file needs to define the following paths:**

 - **raw_data_folder**: path to the input directory under which the raw data (.idat) can be found.
 Ths folder should contain subfolders that match the Chip_Name column in the sample table (containing the array chip IDs)